 It's not just for his dominance on the battlefield that Alfred – alone of all the English monarchs – is called 'the Great'.
 Alfred is also renowned for his peace efforts, legal improvements, support for learning, and military reorganisation, as well as his reputation for piety and fairness.
 He also instituted a program of coinage reform so its fitting that this anniversary should be celebrated on a new collection of commemorative coins from The Royal Mint.

 The reverse of this 22 carat gold Five Pound coin is the work of John Bergdahl and bears similarities to his Magna Carta £2 and Battle of Hastings 50p: both of which take inspiration from prized medieval artworks.

 Berghdahl based his Alfred the Great design on the renown Alfred Jewel.
 Found in a field in Somerset, the jewel, now in the Ashmolean Museum is a masterpiece of early medieval goldsmithing, crafted around a vividly coloured piece of enamel work which is thought to show an image of Christ.

 This stylised figure is recreated on the 2021 coin with the legend 'ALFRED THE GREAT' surrounding the motif in 'punch' style lettering, used during Alfred’s reign.

 The edge inscription is also inspired by the Alfred Jewel, reading 'AELFRED MEC HEHT GEWYRCAN' which means 'Alfred ordered me to be made'.

 Limited Edition Presentation

+We've seen great demand for Royal Mint commemorative five-pound coins, particularly these gold proof editions.
 Between the masterfully rendered design and the unusual choice of subject in Alfred the Great we predict that this one will get snapped up quickly.